 Knowledge and talent is welcome in the Netherlands to strengthen our competitive position and knowledge-based economy.
-Therefore, the Dutch government decided to improve the already existing orientation year scheme (also known as Search Year).
-As of the 1st of March 2016, new rules will apply regarding this residence permit, facilitating a career start for international talent in the Netherlands.
+Therefore, the Dutch government has introduced the orientation year residence permit (also known as Search Year, Zoekjaar or Orientation year highly educated persons).

 If you are in the Netherlands, you can submit the application with the IND.
-For more detailed information and the application form, go to the IND’s website.
+For more detailed information and the application form, go to pathfinder Career or go to the IND’s website.
 You can collect the permit from the IND or an Expat center.
 If the applicant is living abroad, and needs an entry visa, the application can be submitted at the Dutch embassy or consulate.